 AI governance needs owners before tools spread across departments.
 We name who owns incidents, vendor risk, training, source freshness, documentation, security, and business continuity.

-Governance becomes useful when policy appears inside the workflow.
+Governance becomes useful when policy appears inside the process.

 Folium turns rules into visible operating behavior: approvals, logs, alerts, readiness checks, kill switches, and recovery paths.